2025 NFL Draft: How high will Ashton Jeanty, others go after the 'year of the running back'

 Bijan Robinson

-The 5-foot-8.5, 211-pound back from Boise State is coming off of one of the greatest seasons by a running back in college football history.
+The 5-foot-8 ½, 211-pound back from Boise State is coming off of one of the greatest seasons by a running back in college football history.
 His 2,601 yards rushing were 27 yards shy of Barry Sanders' record of 2,628 for Oklahoma State back in 1988.

 Ashton Jeanty